sammdenny/finalproject/README.md

 ### Hypothesis 2: Bradford schools with higher absence rates, and lower Ofsted ratings will be located in and around the most deprived (lower super output) areas of Bradford City.

-## Open Data Sources
+## Open data sources and notes on retrieving data
-Absence data by pupil characteristic and Bradford schools data, including Ofsted ratings and postcode, have been retrieved from the Northern Data Hub <a href="#ref6">[7]</a>.
+Absence data by pupil characteristic<a href="#ref6">[6]</a> and Bradford schools data including Ofsted ratings and postcode<a href="#ref7">[7]</a>, have been retrieved from the Northern Data Hub.

-Absence data by school have been retrieved from the UK Government's 'Explore Education Statistics' website <a href="#ref7">[7]</a>.
+Absence data by school have been retrieved from the UK Government's 'Explore Education Statistics' website <a href="#ref8">[8]</a>.
 This data file contained 169,736 records, which meant it was too large to upload to GitHub.
 In order for the file to be uploaded, I removed all schools outside of Bradford from the csv file.
 Using the amended file didn’t require any changes to the code written in my Jupyter file – the same code works whether using the complete file downloaded straight from the 'Explore Education Statistics' website or using the smaller file uploaded to Github.

-Spatial data for the Bradford Lower Super Output Areas (LSOAs), and for the Bradford school postcodes have been retrieved from the Office for National Statistics (ONS) Open Geography Portal <a href="#ref7">[8]</a>.
+Spatial data for the Bradford Lower Super Output Areas (LSOAs)<a href="#ref9">[9]</a>, and for the Bradford school postcodes<a href="#ref10">[10]</a> have been retrieved from the Office for National Statistics (ONS) Open Geography Portal.

-#### Notes on retrieving spatial data
+The original shape file for Bradford postcodes was 37.6MB, which was too big to upload to GitHub.
+As a way around this I filtered the list of schools in Bradford to those with the highest absence rates, and then looked up the geometry data for those postcodes individually.
+This produced a much smaller shape file that could be uploaded to GitHub.

 I initially downloaded the Bradford LSOA spatial data based on filtering by the Bradford OSLAUA (E08000032) however, when I merged it with the Bradford schools data there were 30 school postcodes missing from the ONS dataset.
 Instead, the shape file for the Bradford LSOAs that I have used was obtained using the map zoom function on the ONS website to retrieve a larger dataset.
 When merging this new file with the Bradford schools data there was a match for 100% of school postcodes.